 Welcome

 The REU Site: Translating Research in the Psychological Sciences to the Real World is funded by the National Science Foundation, Award #2241704.
-This REU Site is an 8-week summer research program located at Rice University, Houston, Texas, and will take place in the summer of 2024 (June 3 – July 26).
+This REU Site is an 8-week summer research program located at Rice University, Houston, Texas, and will take place in the summer of 2025 (June 2 – July 25).
+The deadline for applications is January 6, 2025.

-Please see the Apply tab for additional information and to apply to the REU Site Research.
+Please see the “FAQ” and “Apply” tabs for additional information and to apply to the REU Site Research.
 We are especially interested in receiving applications from females, underrepresented minorities, people with disabilities, first-generation college students, and individuals who are at schools with limited research opportunities.

 If you have questions, please see FAQ tab or contact: